obiPlabon/wp-template-preview/README.md

 ![WP Template Preview In Action](imgs/wp-template-preview-in-action.gif)

 ## Feedback
-If you wanna share your tought or have any idea that you wanna discuss then here I'm!
+Liked this? then don't forget to give me **star**, it'll inspire me.
+And if you wanna share your tought or have any idea that you wanna discuss then here I'm!

 - [obiPlabon](https://fb.me/obiPlabon) on facebook
 - [obiPlabon](https://twitter.com/obiPlabon) on twitter